Cargill: 21st century

-On June 3, 2020, Cargill announced that it would no longer publish quarterly results, stopping the disclosures that the company had provided since 1996.
+On June 3, 2020, Cargill announced it would no longer publish quarterly results, ending disclosures the company had provided since 1996.
 Cargill canceled its third-quarter earnings release in March 2020 amid the COVID-19 pandemic.

-In December 2021, Croda announces the sale of one of its divisions to Cargill for $1 billion.
+In December 2021, Croda announced the sale of one of its divisions to Cargill for $1 billion.
+In 2022, Cargill saw record profits due to the Russian invasion of Ukraine and rising food prices, during which the company has continued to pay the Russian government.
+In January 2023, Brian Sikes was appointed president and CEO.